Tired but Can't Sleep

 1. Dim the lights an hour before bedtime.

-2. Engage in muted, low-stimulation activities like reading, knitting, or coloring.
+2. Engage in muted, low-stimulation activities like reading, knitting, or colouring.

 3. Try meditation, yoga, progressive muscle relaxation, or deep breathing exercises to calm down.